 The good news is that avocados are much better tolerated by dogs than horses.
-Keep in mind though that pure avocado is high in fat and contains a toxin called persin which can be harmful for dogs in large amounts.
-It is generally agreed that this fruit’s healthy aspects are more in-line with what humans require in their diet.
+At the same time, pure avocado is high in fat and contains a toxin called persin which can be harmful for dogs in large amounts.
+It’s safe to say the avocado is more in-line with what humans require in their diet.

 That said, a well-regarded company named Avoderm has high quality dog food products that incorporate omega-rich avocados which are very healthy for the skin and coat!

 Persin Pit & Peel Pitfalls

 The avocado does not have to be dangerous.
 Just know the pit can be harmful for two important reasons.
 Pitted fruits, avocado included, should be prepared by removing any large seeds.

 Be prudent and prevent any possibility of a choking hazard.
 You do not want your pet dog to have this lodged in their throat!
 Such an obstruction is entirely avoidable.

 Another reason to remove the avocado’s pit is because it’s the source of an oil-soluble compound known as Persin.
 This is the origin for avocado toxicity and why you may have heard about this fruit being harmful for pets.
 So remove the peel or skin prior to serving.

 Translation: If you want to share some avocado then be sure to properly prepare it and serve small portions.

 Nonetheless, too much guacamole can certainly make your dog gain unwanted weight.
 So, regularly providing your best buddy with too much of this fruit is a bad idea.